 What if I cannot wait that long to pay my bills?
 Why should I have to pay for his crime anyway?

 If you are the victim or family member of a victim of a violent crime and suffered physical or mental harm, you may be eligible for funds through the Victim Compensation Fund.
 This fund provides reimbursement for medical, counseling, dental, funeral expenses, lost wages, and lost support in eligible cases.
-In Minnesota, this fund is administered through the Office of Justice Programs .
+Louisiana’s victim compensation, or Crime Victim Reparations is administered through the Louisiana Commission on Law Enforcement and Administration of Criminal Justice.
 Each state, including Puerto Rico, the US Virgin Islands, Guam, and the Marianna Islands, have victim compensation programs.
 Each program is a little bit different and compensates differently.
 If you were a victim or a family member of a victim of a violent crime that occurred in another state, you can learn more about that program through the National Association of Crime Victim Compensation Boards.
 If you were a victim of a violent crime in another country, you can learn more about international programs at the Department of Justice, Office for Victims of Crime Web site.

 Louisiana Commission on Law Enforcement Crime Victims Reparations Program Applications can be obtained from any Louisiana Sheriff’s Office.
 Each Parish Sheriff’s Office has a designated contact person in his office who can assist you.
 You can also contact this office for assistance.
 Completed applications are to be returned to the Sheriff’s Office in the Parish where the crime occurred.